kanapuli/kanapuli.github.io/content/posts/rabbitmq-client-migration-using-federation.md

 tags = ["rabbitmq"]
 +++

-# Playing with RabbitMQ Federation

 ## Hallo!!!

-I was reading about RabbitMQ Federation recently and thought to play with the feature to check if federation can be used to migrate RabbitMQ clients across different clusters with near-zero downtime.
-The objective of this post is to outline the steps required to set up a federation between two RabbitMQ brokers `blue`(upstream) and `green`(downstream) and test the client's behaviour while switching them back and fro between `blue` and `green` clusters.
-Federation allows exchanges and queues to be mirrored between RabbitMQ brokers, enabling data distribution and replication.
+I recently read about RabbitMQ Federation and wanted to experiment with its features to see if it could facilitate the migration of RabbitMQ clients across different clusters with near-zero downtime and no message loss.
+The objective of this post is to outline the steps required to set up federation between two RabbitMQ brokers, `blue` (upstream) and `green` (downstream), and to test the behavior of clients while switching them back and forth between the `blue` and `green` clusters.
+Federation enables the mirroring of exchanges and queues between RabbitMQ brokers, thereby enabling data distribution and replication.

 ## Environment Setup